-- 1. Scheduling: this case will begin today and will conclude tomorrow.
-Are any of you actually unable to sit as jurors because of this schedule? - 2.
-Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case? - 3.
-The court reads Pattern Jury Instructions of the Seventh Circuit:
+- 1. Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case? - 2.
+Scheduling: this case will begin today and will conclude tomorrow.
+Are any of you actually unable to sit as jurors because of this schedule? - 3.
+The court reads these pattern jury instructions::

-The defendant is presumed to be innocent of the charges against him.
+The defendant is presumed to be innocent of the charges.
 This presumption remains with the defendant throughout every stage of the trial and during your deliberations on the verdict, and is not overcome unless from all the evidence in the case you are convinced beyond a reasonable doubt that the defendant is guilty.